 Simple English definitions for legal terms

-Read a random definition: hazardous contract
+Read a random definition: sit-in

 A payable-on-death (POD) designation is a way to transfer ownership of property after someone dies.
 It's like a special note that says who should get the property when the person who owns it dies.
 But the person who gets the property doesn't have any control over it until the owner dies.
 For example, if someone has a POD bank account, the person they choose to get the money can't take any of it out until the owner dies.
 It's an easy way to plan for what happens to property after someone dies, but it doesn't give the person who gets the property any rights before that happens.